-The gun itself is not well documented, and the present author has not been able to locate the relevant patent, which published references state was ‘No. 11,339’ (this is on the list for a future visit to the British Library, where UK patents are held – Ed.).
+The gun itself is not well documented, although the general arrangement is outlined in British patent no. 11,339 of 1891.
 Nor is it known when this example was constructed.
 Ian’s working theory is that it was built as a rifle and modified several times to serve as a testbed for different ideas.
 The trigger guard/magazine housing has been altered, and notably, the barrel has been replaced by a 1909-dated Winchester 16 bore shotgun barrel.
 What profile the original barrel might have had is not known, but the bolt and barrel extension are certainly scaled for a large cartridge.
 Clearly a magazine of some sort was originally fitted, but it is not clear how this would have functioned.
 The trigger mechanism intrudes into the space that would surely be required for a cartridge to feed.

 In any case, the design came to nothing commercially and only two examples survive today.
 Pump-action shotguns did not catch on in the UK, and Fosbery’s bolt was never married to any of the several early self-loading designs then in existence.
 Indeed, this may not even have been practical at the time even if it had been thought of.
 Nor is there any evidence of military trials, which is not surprising if Fosbery thought of his bolt as a feature best applied to shotguns.
 The present-day reality is that such low pressure ammunition does not require such a stout and sophisticated mechanism.
 A simple tilting bolt acting in a locking shoulder is sufficient for most pump-operated designs.